 The Ohio State University Disability Studies Program, established in 1997, emphasizes interdisciplinary and intersectional work in disability studies.
 We treat disability as a political, cultural and social process, placing as much importance on structures, relations and representations as on individual bodies.
 We value collaborative research and learning, and each year, we are visited by distinguished scholars and activists.
 Recent visitors sponsored by the Disability Studies Program include Liat Ben-Moshe, Diana Louis, Jay Dolmage, Aimi Hamraie, Mimi Khúc, Ann Fox, Sami Schalk, Jina Kim and Michael Montoya.

 Our program features an engaged group of faculty, caring advisors, and passionate students.
-We regularly collaborate with student groups including the Disability Studies Graduate Student Association, Graduate Association for Mental Health Action and Advocacy and Abilities: An Alliance of People With and Without Disabilities.
+We regularly collaborate with student groups including the Disability Studies Graduate Student Association, Graduate Association for Mental Health Action and Advocacy and Buckeyes for Accessibility.

 Key Undergraduate Courses: